-Disclosure requirements emanating from IFRS 12 'Disclosure of interests in other entities'.
+Disclosure requirements emanating from IFRS 12 'Disclosure of interests in other entities'

 Mizzi Associated Enterprises Limited's principal activity is the ownership and the development of property for trading and rental purposes.
-The principal activity of Mellieha Bay Hotel Limited and Kemmuna Limited is the ownership and operation of the Mellieha Bay Hotel and the Comino Hotel respectively.
+The principal activity of Mellieha Bay Hotel Limited is the ownership and operation of the Mellieha Bay Hotel.
 The associates' principal places of business are based in Malta.